lukasy09/NeuralNetworkTool/README.md

 # NeuralNetworkTool

+## 0. Warning
+This is a pre-alpha version of the system.
+Many of the following may be changed in the near or far future.
+The logical component of the system has not been published yet, then many of the functionalities are not available in public.

 ## 1. Introduction
 NeuralNetworkTool is an application allowing the user to create, visualise an artificial neural network(in a nutshell - ANN) using a graphical user interface.
 Moreover the tool owns a built-in functionality to run the whole process of machine learning including basic preprocessing, selecting types of the input data, creating a logical model(network) that is able to learn from the data.